Colorado Vaccine Equity Task Force Begins Outreach To Provide Facts, Dispel Misinformation

 “A lot of it is misinformation they are given or seeing,” he says, “but a lot of it is the discrimination that many racial and ethnic minorities have seen in the past.”

-That’s why the Colorado Vaccine Equity Task Force kicked off outreach efforts to people of color this week.
+That’s why the Colorado Vaccine Equity Task Force kicked off outreach efforts to people of color earlier this month.
 They want to let people know they shouldn’t be afraid of the COVID vaccines.

 Their first step is a website with accurate vaccine information, but they also are planning to reach out to racial and ethnic community members in medicine and people who have already been vaccinated to help them spread their message.